umatt-ece/rpi-controller/documents/ProjectStructure.md

 application and mounts the applications at the file [App.vue](../display/src/App.vue) (our entry point).

-The [Router](../display/src/router/index.js) sets up a list of various views/components that can be accessed by various paths (ie. http://site/path).
+The [Router](../display/src/router/index.js) sets up a list of various views/components that can be accessed by various paths (ie. http://site/your-path-here).
 Then, by inserting the <router-view> html element into our app (provided by the VueJS framework), we are able to have views/components that change depending on our current path (ie. think different pages on a website).

 The [Vuex Store](../display/src/store/index.js) provides central access to locally stored variables.
 It consists of individual _modules_ that each have _state_ (variables), _getters_, _mutations_, and _actions_ (functions).
 This store can be imported into our views/components and thus allow multiple views/components access to the same variables.
+For our project, the Vuex store is more or less a copy of the Redis database that gets stored locally (in the browser) to quick and easy access.
+These values are constantly updated by backend (via websocket) and occasionally by the user.

 We also have various other [Services](../display/src/services) that let us write functions once and then import them into multiple views/components.